Tulloch (horse): Stud record

 Tulloch stood at Haley's Te Koona Stud where he did not perform up to his racetrack standard.
 He sired two stakes winners, in Dahma Star (1967 Christmas Cup) and Valide (1968 SA Oaks).
 Tulloch died at Old Gowang Stud near Coonabarabran on 30 June 1969.

 Honours

 Tulloch was one of the five inaugural inductees into the Australian Racing Hall of Fame, and was also inducted into the New Zealand Racing Hall of Fame.
 In 1978 he was honoured on a postage stamp issued by Australia Post.

+Pedigree

+Tulloch is inbred 5S x 3D to the stallion Phalaris, meaning that he appears fifth generation (via Pharos) on the sire side of his pedigree, and third generation on the dam side of his pedigree.

+Tulloch is inbred 4S x 4S to the stallion Blandford, meaning that he appears fourth generation twice on the sire side of his pedigree.